 1. Register with a Reputable Broker

-Registering with a reputed broker starts with carrying out some due diligence to locate one.
+Registering with a reputable broker starts with carrying out some due diligence to locate one.
 You can compare various popular platforms based on parameters like their transaction limits, regulatory status, supported currencies, payment options, security measures, customer care and overall reputation.
 Signing up is a fairly simple process involving the input of some basic details like your contact number, name, address and valid email ID.

 2. Verify your Identity (KYC Process)

 All regulated brokers will ask you to verify your identity before using their services.
 This is in compliance with their KYC (Know Your Customer) processes and is mandated by International AML (Anti-Money Laundering) and CFT (Combating the Financing of Terrorism) laws.
-In most cases, you’ll need to upload a government-issued photo ID and a separate proof of address, for this purpose.
+In most cases, you’ll need to upload a government-issued photo ID and a separate proof of address for this purpose.
 Abiding by the KYC norms is important for everyone involved as it keeps bad elements at bay.

 3. Deposit Funds with your Preferred Payment Method

 Post-identity verification, you’ll have the option to deposit funds using a payment method of your choice.
-The regulated brokers are open to many payment options including credit/debit cards, bank transfers and third-party facilitators such as Skrill, Neteller and PayPal.
+The regulated brokers are open to many payment options, including credit/debit cards, bank transfers and third-party facilitators such as Skrill, Neteller and PayPal.
 You can pick any that suits you the best and deposit the required amount of funds for the BTC purchase.